 Final thoughts

-Fez is simply one of my favourite cities in the world.
+Fes is simply one of my favourite cities in the world.
 The uncompromising frenzy of life amplified by the streets felt unashamedly authentic.
 As though if you stripped away the tourists it wouldn’t feel much different.
-Here, life has continued much the same for centuries and perhaps this ancient hum, this chaotic constant that fuels the medina of Fez, is the white noise that provided me with such counterintuitive catharsis.
+Here, life has continued much the same for centuries and perhaps this ancient hum, this chaotic constant that fuels the medina of Fes, is the white noise that provided me with such counterintuitive catharsis.

 2 Comments on “Falling in love with Fes”